 Recipients should consult the updated travel advisories and warnings issued by the State Department through the American Citizens Services at 202-647-5225 or fax service 202-647-3000 or at the State Department’s Web site.

-O. Payment Procedures: Once your completed and signed acceptance form is received by NEH (see Part Two below), you will be sent an award letter that includes the payment schedule and instructions explaining how to submit your banking information to the NEH Accounting Office.
+O. Payment Procedures: Once you have submitted your completed and signed acceptance form (see Part Two below), NEH will send you an award letter that includes the payment schedule and instructions explaining how to submit your banking information to the NEH Accounting Office.
 We ask that you do not submit your banking information until you receive your award letter.
 At that time, you will be required to submit to the NEH Accounting Office the ACH Vendor/Miscellaneous Payment Enrollment Form (Standard Form 3881).
 To do this, you will complete the form and print a copy for signature (the signature must be hand written, not typed) by the authorized certifying official at your institution’s bank (if you choose deposit to your institution’s account) or at your own bank (if you choose deposit to a personal account).
-Return the signed form to the NEH Accounting Office either by scanning and e-mailing it to SF270firstname.lastname@example.org or by faxing it to 202-688-2613.
+Return the signed form to the NEH Accounting Office either by scanning and e-mailing it to @email or by faxing it to 202-688-2613.
 Your NEH-assigned award number (beginning with FZ) must be on the ACH form (under “Agency Information”) for payment to be made.

 Instructions for the Acceptance Form

 The acceptance form is used to accept an NEH Public Scholar award and to indicate the exact term dates of your award.
-You should retain a copy of the completed form for your records and notify the Public Scholar Program whenever you make modifications to the arrangements agreed to by the Endowment.
+You should retain a copy of the completed form for your records and notify the Public Scholar Program at @email whenever you make modifications to the arrangements agreed to by the NEH.
 The acceptance form must include the following information: